SPOILER WARNING FOR BLADE RUNNER 2049, YOU HAVE BEEN WARNED

 And so the film begins, and we are introduced to our primary, artificial characters: K (Ryan Gosling) and Joi.
 Already, these characters’ foundational scenes fall in line with a stereotypical gender binary: the active male, and the passive female.
 K is an updated replicant, serving as a Blade Runner, hunting down old replicant models for ‘retirement’, presumably due to their lack of ideological control which is a primary attribute of Niander Wallace’s technical redesign.
 Within his opening scene, we see K find and execute one of these replicants, Sapper Morton (Dave Bautista).
 Therefore, he is represented as active in his profession, displaying those generic male characteristics of aggression and tenacity, against those who would threaten the patriarchal status quo.
 On the opposite side of the spectrum, with Joi, we are introduced to her in the home: she is a hologram, installed within K’s house.
 She is first shown to us serving K his dinner, appearing in an outfit similar to that of a conservative housemaid.
 She then proceeds to alter her appearance, seeking approval and satisfaction from K. She is passive therefore, domesticated, submissive to the male.

 These are sexist stereotypes for sure, but a vital detail is also included in these introductions: we are notified that both are products of Wallace.
-K reminds us of this as he informs his target in the opening scene of the film.
+K unconsciously relays this information to us, through a conversation with Morton in the opening scene of the film.
 Joi, when turned on or off, is either preceded or proceeded by the Wallace logo.
 These serve as reminders that the film itself does not support these stereotypes as real or authentic: they are constructions of a conservative, patriarchal leader, desperate to assert a phallocentric ideology.

 The most significant moment, however, comes in Joi’s near-terminal decision to delete her software from K’s apartment in order to live solely in the transfer device he’d procured for her earlier on.
 This detaches Joi entirely from the domestic environment: she wants to leave, to be an active participant alongside K, and he accepts this, his replicant consciousness refusing the dominant human ideology of patriarchy.
 Wallace’s programming has failed and both Joi and K are able to co-exist as equals.

-Thus we arrive at K. With K, the key to his narrative thread is the revelation of Deckard’s child with Rachael (Sean Young), his replicant partner from the first film.
+Thus we arrive at K. With K, the key to his narrative thread is the revelation that Deckard had a child with Rachael (Sean Young), Deckard’s replicant partner from the first film.
 The impossibility of a replicant producing a child has come to fruition, and this prodigal creation could be K. Throughout the film, his implanted memories become increasingly more real, as he discovers evidence in areas from his flashbacks that suggest he was actually there, that these aren’t manufactured memories at all.
-The film has us believe it alongside him: we are convinced that K is this chosen child, this miracle as Bautista’s Morton refers to it as.
+The film has us believe it alongside him: we are convinced that K is this chosen child, this ‘miracle’ as Bautista’s Morton refers to it.

 However, this presumption is proven false in the film’s grand twist.
-Following Deckard’s abduction at the hands of Niander Wallace’s synthetic servant Luv (Sylvia Hoeks), we find K under the supervision of an outlawed band of replicants, including the prostitute Mariette that acted as the body of Joi during her and K’s love scene.
+Following Deckard’s abduction at the hands of Niander Wallace’s synthetic servant Luv (Sylvia Hoeks), we find K under the supervision of an outlawed band of replicants.
 What he discovers is that everything he thought was true is quite the opposite.
 See, alongside Rachael and Deckard’s child, there was an identical genetic match created to divert any attention away from the true replicant infant, in case they were discovered.
 Now, one can already begin to understand the patriarchal conservatism that is embedded within the replicants’ programming: my analysis thus far has proven as much.
 Therefore, it comes as no surprise that K naturally believes that he must be the child: an assumption merely influenced by that which he knows.
 However, reality sets in when he discovers that it is the female match that is the miracle, and that he is the decoy.

 It is in a final scene, involving an oversized advertisement hologram of Joi, that K finally understands this fact.
 The figure of Joi is heavily sexualised within this scene: completely naked, she coaxes K to join her, do things with her, a proposition that he’d have perhaps taken at the beginning of the film.
 But with what Joi became, the changes she took in becoming a free agent, these turn him against that possibility.
 He stares emotionless at the hologram, bloodied, grasping the full weight of his decision.
 And he understands that the Joi he once had, the Joi free of the patriarchal grasp of Wallace and his fascist programming, was the one worth fighting for.
 He walks away from the hologram, with the intention of saving Deckard and returning him to his daughter.